Sexual Misconduct and Discrimination

 Website: samhealth.org/find-a-location/s/sarahs-place

-Location: 1046 Sixth Ave.
-SW, Albany, OR 97321
+Location: 1046 Sixth Avenue SW, Albany, OR 97321

 Sarah’s Place is a regional Sexual Assault Nurse Examiner (SANE) center created to provide a safe place for victims to receive resources and care.
-Sarah’s Place is open to patients twenty-four hours a day, seven days a week.
+Sarah’s Place is open to patients 24 hours a day, seven days a week.
 Most services are free.
 Staffed by nurses with specialized training, the SANE center provides immediate medical treatment to patients who have experienced sexual assault.
 Additional counseling and patient support is also available.
 Non-emergency transportation resources for patients from the Oregon coast can be arranged as needed.

 6.3.2.
 Bend Campus and Area